-- 3.1 The Five Year Master's Programmes consist of five academic years and ten semesters. - 3.2 Each academic year is divided into two semesters, the first being from July to November and the second from December to April. - 3.3 Each semester will have 90 working days (18 weeks).
+- 3.1 The Two Year Master's Programmes consist of two academic years. - 3.2 Each academic year is divided into two semesters, the first being from July to November and the second from December to April. - 3.3 Each semester will have 90 working days (18 weeks).

-4. Programme Structure
+4 Programme Structure